kminemur/chatbot_on_AIPC/docs/technical_specification.md

 ## 2. Startup Flow
 1. `run.py` loads `config.json`, resolves the target device (NPU > GPU > CPU), and starts Uvicorn.
 2. `app/main.py` creates the FastAPI app, mounts static files, and registers the chat routes.
-3. `model_manager.py` checks for model files in `models/`; if absent it raises an informative error for the user.
+3. `model_manager.py` checks for model files in `model/`; if absent it raises an informative error for the user.
-4. `ov_inference.py` loads the OpenVINO model, keeps it in memory, and exposes a `generate` helper that returns a single string response.
+4. `ov_inference.py` uses the OpenVINO GenAI pipeline (LLM pipeline), keeps it in memory, and exposes a `generate` helper that returns a single string response.

 ## 3. Backend Components
 - **main.py**: builds the FastAPI application, sets up CORS, serves `static/index.html`, and wires the REST router.